smoorg/invoice-maker/README.md

 Keep in mind not everything works as expected.
 I am working on it in my spare time just for fun.

+# Documentation

+All the basic docs are in [man/](man/) folder for now.
+In case you need more there's a help view with all of the basic keybindings.
+Most views stores all keybindings at the bottom with short instructions.

 ## How to use it

 Makefile is prepared to use it straight out of root folder.
 Alternatively, all the code is in `src` so you can `cd` to it and just `go build` instead.